by Sasha Alyson

 First, it’s easier.
 Aid workers usually only stay in a country for one or two years.
 They socialize with other ex-pats, who often make a comfortable living by providing free-lance services to NGOs.
 Nurturing these connections comes naturally, and will benefit everybody’s career and social life.

 Furthermore, the aid industry comes with an Us-and-Them mindset.
 We are the ones with answers, and we’re paid to help.
 They are the ones who need our help; they’ll be the subject of our photos.
 In this ethos, Westerners are the first people considered for any skilled job.

 And there is a bias, whatever you wish to call it.
 The Western aid worker is more comfortable working with other Westerners.
 There are cultural, and often language, differences if you work with local talent.
 Aid workers may, without even consciously thinking about it, assume that people like themselves will do a better job.

 But while we might understand all this, that doesn’t excuse it.
-Karma colonialism is the nicest term we can think of for this behavior.
+Karma colonialism is the nicest term I can think of for this behavior.

 The tweet which announced this story has generated much lively commentary.
 Here are highlights.

 Justus Keith, @matandaJK: True 100%.
 I am in Uganda, Africa and I totally know and I have experienced it as a photographer.

 Mebo Philip, @MPhipex: Anyone with practical experience knows the aid agencies have a purpose and their pictures must meet their very expectations for “business” to continue.
 These pictures must always portray the poor countries as ridiculously helpless, they alone have to be the saviours.